cinnData/DataSci/[DS-03] HTML data in Python.md

 HTML is assisted by two technologies:

-* **CSS** (Cascading Style Sheets) is a language used to describe the style of HTML documents.
+* **CSS** (Cascading Style Sheets) is a language used to describe the **style** of HTML documents.

-* **JavaScript** is a scripting language, that is, one for integrating and communicating with other languages.
+* **JavaScript** is a **scripting language**, that is, one for integrating and communicating with other languages.
 Scripting languages are used for small jobs.
 The source of a dynamic web page typically contains JavaScript scripts to perform actions such as accepting cookies or asking for more information.

 An extremely simple example of a HTML document follows.
 It is easy to see, in this example, why HTML is called a **markup language**.
 The markup, consisting here of the **tags** `<head>`, `<body>`, `<title>`, `<div>` and `<a>`, is used for creating a structure in the document and for including **links** to web pages, pictures, etc.